 As of June 30, 2024, the unrecognized stock-based compensation expense related to stock options was \$13.5 million related to unvested options expected to be recognized as expense over a weighted-average period of approximately 3.2 years.
-The intrinsic value of all outstanding stock options as of June 30, 2024, was approximately \$61.7 million, based on the public offering price of \$18.00 per share, of which approximately \$8.4 million related to unvested options.
+The intrinsic value of all outstanding stock options as of June 30, 2024, was approximately \$57.1 million, based on the assumed public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, of which approximately \$7.7 million related to vested options and approximately \$49.4 million related to unvested options.